 It remains to discuss how to assign momentum quantum numbers to $\sigma_{\bullet}$ ($\bullet=L,R$).
-The non-trivial point here lies in the fact that the cylinder can be threaded by a flux, rendering the underlying tensor network not translationally invariant -- while the physical state is independent of where the flux string is located, the boundary states $\sigma_\bullet$ aren't.
+The non-trivial point here lies in the fact that the cylinder can be threaded by a flux, rendering the underlying tensor network not translationally invariant -- while the physical state is independent of where the flux string is located, the boundary states $\sigma_\bullet$ are not.
 Rather, the different string locations are related through a gauge transformation, just as for any 1D chain threaded by a flux.
 Specifically, as illustrated in Fig.~\ref{fig:peps-entspec}(b), translation corresponds to rotating the cylinder by one site, and thus displaces the $(Z^\phi)$-string accordingly.
-By virtue of the pulling through condition, this is again equal to the original string location up to a gauge transformation $Z^\phi$ applied to the virtual index at the boundary just adjacent to the location of the string (w.l.o.g., we assume this is position $i=1$, denoted $Z_1^\phi$).
+By virtue of the pulling through condition, this is again equal to the original string location up to a gauge transformation $Z^\phi$ applied to the virtual index at the boundary just adjacent to the location of the string (without loss of generality, we assume this is position $i=1$, denoted $Z_1^\phi$).
 Thus, we have that in the limit of an infinitely long cylinder, both $\sigma=\sigma_L,\sigma_R^T$ transform under the translation operator $T$ as $T\sigma T^\dagger = Z_1^\phi \sigma (Z_1^\phi)^\dagger$, or $[TZ_1^\phi,\sigma]=0$.
-This implies that the eigenvalues of $\sigma$ are labelled by quantum numbers of the dressed translation operator $T_\phi=TZ_1^\phi$.
+This implies that the eigenvalues of $\sigma$ are labeled by quantum numbers of the dressed translation operator $T_\phi=TZ_1^\phi$.
 Since $T_\phi^{N_v}=(TZ_1^\phi)^{N_v}=(Z^\phi)^{\otimes N_v}$, we have that $T^{N_v}_\phi\equiv \omega^c$ for the minimally entangled state with charge $c$, for which $\sigma$ is supported on $\Pi_c$.
 Thus, we find that for the sector with charge $c$, the allowed momenta are $k=(2\pi/N_v)(n+c/3)$, $n=0,\dots,N_v-1$.